English couple cracks the € 200 million jackpot in the lottery – but comes away completely empty

 The raffle app says “game won”

-The big moment actually seemed to come: Rachel Kennedy (19) opened her competition app and saw her numbers 6, 12, 22, 29, 33, 6 and 11: “Game won”.
+In fact, the big moment seemed to have come: Rachel Kennedy (19) opened her competition app and saw her numbers 6, 12, 22, 29, 33, 6 and 11: “Game won”.
 She and her boyfriend Liam (21) had apparently chosen exactly the right numbers.
 She immediately told her loved one and her mother – they could hardly believe their luck.

 She immediately picked up the phone and called Euromillions.
 How does it go from here?
 How does she get her winnings?
 She was still very excited.
 “When I called there, I really thought my numbers had cracked the millions,” said Kennedy The Sun.